FGamil/Signals_Project/README.md

 You'll find the data uploaded to the repository at [01 Appendix 1](https://github.com/FGamil/Signals_Project/blob/main/01%20Appendix%201.xlsx).

 ## Secondly: Data preprocessing
+The data were uploaded to the notebook [signalsproject-preprocessing](https://github.com/FGamil/Signals_Project/blob/main/signalspoject-preprocessing.ipynb).

 ### Dropping and redefining data
-The data we previously referred to weren't appropriately organized to be processed.
-Therfor, we organized them in a dataframe where we only added the data needed in processing and neglected the rest.
+As the data we previously referred to weren't appropriately organized to be processed.
+Therfore, we organized them in a dataframe where we only added the data needed in processing and neglected the rest.

 ```
 #Example using Scotobic 2.0 Response